How to Calculate Potential Property Tax Appeal Savings Before You File

 Estimate your savings by multiplying the expected assessment reduction by your local tax rate.
 If you can reduce your assessment by $40,000 and your tax rate is 2.5%, you save $1,000 per year.
 Those savings compound because the lower assessment typically carries forward until the next reassessment.

 Look at comparable sales in your area.
 If 3-5 similar homes sold for an average of $310,000 and your assessment is $350,000, your potential reduction is roughly $40,000.
-Be conservative in your estimate.
+Be conservative in your estimate, as not every appeal achieves the full requested reduction.

 Is It Worth the Effort??